johnwcowan/r7rs-work/Twinjo.md

   * Symbols: a sequence of lower-case ASCII letters, digits, and the symbols `! $ & * + - . < = > ? ^ _ ~`, except that the first character may not be a digit,
     and if the first character is a minus sign, the second character may not be a digit.
-    The character `/` is allowed only if it is the only character in the symbol.

-    Symbols with at least one other Unicode character are encoded as a sequence of characters surrounded by vertical bars.
+    Symbols containing at least one other Unicode character are encoded as a sequence of characters surrounded by vertical bars.
     The only escapes are `\\`, `\"`, and `\|`.